oceanicsdotio/oceanics.io/content/blog/algorithms-convex-hull/index.md

     information and speed up queries and analysis.
 The next level of sophistication after bounding boxes are convex hulls.

-tags: ["algorithms", "spatial", "topology", "indexing"]
+tags: ["algorithms", "spatial", "topology", "indexing", "python"]
 ---